r-lib/otel/tests/testthat/_snaps/api.md

     Code
       spc2 <- extract_http_context(c("does not matter"))
     Message
-      Opentelemetry error: out of context
+      OpenTelemetry error: out of context

 ---